adam-lafontaine/ProgrammingBlog/static_bv_client/public/content/posts/[007][Optimization].md

 }
 ```

 There is no standard API for these types of operations.
-Each chip manufacturer has its own instructions and not all chips have the same functionality.
+Each chip manufacturer has its own intrinsics and not all chips have the same functionality.
 In order to use them, we need to be sure that the device running our program has the instructions available.

-The SIMD examples in this post use Intel instructions compiled with Visual Studio (output above).
+The SIMD examples in this post use Intel intrinsics compiled with Visual Studio (output above).
 The "1 wide" examples process the arrays in the usual way one element at a time.
 The "4 wide" examples process 4 elements at a time and the "8 wide" examples process 8 elements.

 SIMD is a large topic and there are a lot of instructions available.
 Check out the [Intel Intrinsics Guide](https://intel.com/content/www/us/en/docs/intrinsics-guide/index.html) if you would like to feel overwhelmed.